ShroudProtocol/ShroudX/contrib/masternode-setup-scripts/shell-scripts/README.md

 3. YOU CAN CLICK ``Start all`` to start your shroudnode

-Note: Shroudnodes that are enabled will appear on your ``Shroudnodes`` tab
+Note: ShroudXnodes that are enabled will appear on your ``Shroudnodes`` tab

 ### HOW TO UPDATE YOUR SHROUD DAEMON WITH A SCRIPT
 Run first the ``Sourceupdate.sh`` shell file.
 On your SSH Terminal type this line below
 ```
 cd
-cd Shroud/contrib/masternode-setup-scripts/shell-scripts
+cd ShroudX/contrib/masternode-setup-scripts/shell-scripts
 ./Sourceupdate.sh
 ```

 When finish updating the source using ``Sourceupdate.sh`` then you can run the ``Update.sh`` shell file.
 On your SSH Terminal type this line below
 ```
 cd
-cd Shroud/contrib/masternode-setup-scripts/shell-scripts
+cd ShroudX/contrib/masternode-setup-scripts/shell-scripts
 ./Update.sh
 ```
-Note: It will automatically updates your daemon
+Note: It will automatically update your daemon

-if you have question regarding to the scripts feel free to head over to ``ShroudX Discord Channel`` (https://discord.gg/eCBUKf)
+if you have question regarding to the scripts feel free to head over to ``ShroudX Discord Channel`` (https://discord.gg/fj8KDYd)

 # GREAT JOB!
 YOU CONFIGURED YOUR SHROUDNODE.